Abhishek-Phanse/Iris/README.md

-# Iris
+# Iris Data Classification
-Comparison of classifiers on Iris Dataset.
+Comparison of K-Nearest-Neighbours, Logistic Regression and Decision Trees on Iris Dataset.